jlan84/knn-assignment/pair.md

 `sklearn` has an example of how to plot decision boundaries for non-parametric learners [here](http://scikit-learn.org/stable/auto_examples/tree/plot_iris.html#example-tree-plot-iris-py).

-1. Plot the decision boundaries created by your decision tree for the play golf dataset, the iris dataset (the one used in the example), or any made up dataset.
+1. Plot the decision boundaries created by your decision tree for the play golf dataset, the iris dataset (the one used in the example), yesterday's dataset or any made up dataset.
 In order to plot it, you should have exactly two continuous features.

 ### Decision Trees for Regression